PaulWieland/ratgdo/docs/index.md

 2. Connect ratgdo to your Mac or PC with USB cable (Additional USB to UART drivers may be required).
 3. [Click here to launch the ratgdo ESP Web Tools flasher](flash.html)
 4. Choose the version you wish to install
   * **ratgdo** - includes WiFi configuration through ESP Tools.
 After flashing the firmware, ESP tools will ask you for your WiFi credentials.
-After ratgdo connects to your network, you will be given the option to _Vist Device_ so you can configure the MQTT settings.
+After ratgdo connects to your network, you will be given the option to _Visit Device_ so you can configure the MQTT settings.
   * **ratgdo (WiFi Disabled)** - If you do not wish to use WiFi or MQTT, choose the _WiFi Disabled_ version.
 With this version you can control the garage door with the ratgdo dry contacts only.

 ## Mounting Suggestion